rasulkireev/gpw/content/articles/django-poetry.md

 dateCreated: 2020-10-31
 dateUpdated: 2020-10-31
 published: true
-slug: managing-django-with-poetry
+slug: managing-Django-with-poetry
 icon: ./icons/broken_link.png
 unsplashImageID: PDxYfXVlK2M
 keywords:
  - Python
  - Django
 category: Django
-description: Poetry is a relatively new packagin and dependency manager.
-It makes it very easy upload libraries to PyPI, manage dependencies visually, and has a couple of handy features.
-Today, I'm not going to do a deep dive on how Poetry works and all it's features.
+description: Poetry is relatively new packaging and dependency manager.
+It makes it very easy to upload libraries to PyPI, manage dependencies visually, and has a couple of handy features.
+Today, I'm not going to do a deep dive into how Poetry works and all its features.
 Today I just want to focus on how to configure it for a Django project.
 ---

-Poetry is a relatively new packagin and dependency manager.
-It makes it very easy upload libraries to [PyPI](https://pypi.org/), manage dependencies visually, and has a couple of handy features.
-Today, I'm not going to do a deep dive on how [Poetry](https://python-poetry.org/) works and all it's features.
-Today I just want to focus on how to configure it for a [Django](https://www.djangoproject.com/) project.
+Poetry is relatively new packaging and dependency manager.
+It makes it very easy to upload libraries to [PyPI](https://pypi.org/), manage dependencies visually, and has a couple of handy features.
+Today, I'm not going to do a deep dive into how [Poetry](https://python-poetry.org/) works and all its features.
+Today I just want to focus on configuring a [Django](https://www.djangoproject.com/) project.

 ## 1. Install Poetry